 Research and Development (R&D)

-Time to develop a drug = 10 to 15 years
+Average time to develop a drug = More than 10 years

 Development Costs: Average cost to develop a drug

 1990s-early 2000s = $1.0 billion

 1980s = $413 million

 2014 $51.2 billion (est.)